State reports 119 new coronavirus deaths, 2,725 more cases

-Florida’s reported coronavirus deaths rose by 119, one day after 48, and cases increased by 2,725, which was nearly 1,200 more than Monday, the Florida Department of Health announced Tuesday.
+Florida's reported coronavirus deaths rose by a U.S.-high 119, one day after 48, and cases increased by 2,725, which was nearly 1,200 more than Monday, and the first-time state positivity rate climbed to nearly 5 percent, including Palm Beach County more than doubling to 4.16 percent.

+Florida's first-time daily infection rate of tests reported to labs was 4.99 percent one day after 4.25.
+The two-week low of 3.74 was Oct.
+3 and the high of 7.85 two days ago when the state was dealing with a massive data dump.
+Palm Beach County's rate soared past 4 percent from 1.95, which was the lowest since 1.5 percent on May 19.
+The previous low was 2.14 on Sept.
+27 and the previous two-week high was 4.17 on Sept.
+30, not including the day involving the data dump.

 Weekend data are traditionally lower with daily increased deaths as high as 164 and cases 3,306 last week.